knathanieltucker/startupbook/startupbook/private/guides/metrics.md

 It is especially important to measure when you are building something you don't use.
 [8]

+First thing you should do is build a dashboard [18]

 ## What should you measure (high level)

 1. Word of mouth [2]